Abcfinite/baby-journal/libs/adapters/bet-adapter/README.md

   - when player 28 years and older then high risk against below 25 years although has higher ranking

+## Tennis how to compare player with previous match

+- find the lowest rank, lowest age gap, lowest win percentage gap
+- compare it to the current match player

 ## esports consideration

 - lower rank team might win when :